 1. Writing Spinners

 When using writing centers in kindergarten, first grade, or second grade, it’s essential to use topics that are relatable to students.
-Kids love when there’s a monthly or seasonal theme because they are familiar with the changes.
+Kids love it when there’s a monthly or seasonal theme because they are familiar with the changes.

 Writing Spinners allow students to choose their topic at random.
 It gives them an element of surprise and adds some fun to the writing process.
 Kids spin for a writing prompt or picture to write about.

 Place these themed spinners in your writing centers to motivate kids to write about things going on in their current lives or related to a monthly theme.
-Hang with your writing center vocabulary posters or place them in a container for kids to grab with a paperclip.
+Hang vocabulary posters with your writing center or place them in a container for kids to grab with a paperclip.

 2. Writing BINGO